kroitor/gjk.c/README.md

 # gjk.c – Gilbert-Johnson-Keerthi in plain C
-This is a rough but fast implementation of GJK collision detection algorithm in plain C.
+This is a rough but fast implementation of GJK collision detection algorithm in plain C. It is in 2D for now, full 3D version is upcoming (soon)...
+It uses Minkowski sums and builds a simplex (a triangle) in Minkowski space to tell if two arbitrary polygons are colliding.

-## Disclaimer
+## Disclaimer (fuck all licenses and licensees)
 I made it for my learning purposes and it's absolutely free for any usage (at your own risk).
-It is in 2D for now, full 3D version is upcoming (soon)...

 ## Usage example
 ```